 Are you ready to learn more about U.S. immigration policy from those directly impacted?

 Are you open to growing spiritually?

-Here is a sample itinerary from the last trip to give you an idea of what a UU Borders trip is like:
+Below is a sample itinerary from the last trip to give you an idea of what a UU Borders trip is like.
+The trip included: